cda-tum/mqt-core/README.md

 # MQT Core - The Backbone of the Munich Quantum Toolkit (MQT)

-The MQT Core library forms the backbone of the quantum software tools developed as part of the _Munich Quantum Toolkit_ (_MQT_)[^1] by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/).
+The MQT Core library forms the backbone of the quantum software tools developed as part of the _Munich Quantum Toolkit_ (_MQT_) by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/).
 This includes the following tools:

 - [MQT DDSIM](https://github.com/cda-tum/mqt-ddsim): A Tool for Classical Quantum Circuit Simulation based on Decision Diagrams.
 - [MQT QMAP](https://github.com/cda-tum/mqt-qmap): A Tool for Quantum Circuit Mapping.